Cold email mistakes to avoid if you wanna get more replies

 2. Keep it simple with short paragraphs, a clean design, and day-to-day language.

 3. Don’t talk about yourself and your service.
-Focus on building a relationship using personalisation.
+Focus on building a relationship using personalization.

 … and don’t forget to test it out!